Causes of World War I: Agadir crisis in Morocco, 1911

 British backing of France during the crisis reinforced the Entente between the two countries and with Russia, increased Anglo-German estrangement, and deepened the divisions that would erupt in 1914.
 In terms of internal British jousting, the crisis was part of a five-year struggle inside the British cabinet between Radical isolationists and the Liberal Party's imperialist interventionists.
 The interventionists sought to use the Triple Entente to contain German expansion.
 The Radical isolationists obtained an agreement for official cabinet approval of all initiatives that might lead to war.
 However, the interventionists were joined by the two leading Radicals, David Lloyd George and Winston Churchill.
 Lloyd George's famous Mansion House speech of 21 July 1911 angered the Germans and encouraged the French.

 The crisis led British Foreign Secretary Edward Grey, a Liberal, and French leaders to make a secret naval agreement by which the Royal Navy would protect the northern coast of France from German attack, and France agreed to concentrate the French Navy in the western Mediterranean and to protect British interests there.
 France was thus able to guard its communications with its North African colonies, and Britain to concentrate more force in home waters to oppose the German High Seas Fleet.
 The British cabinet was not informed of the agreement until August 1914.
 Meanwhile, the episode strengthened the hand of German Admiral Alfred von Tirpitz, who was calling for a greatly-increased navy and obtained it in 1912.

 The American historian Raymond James Sontag argues that Agadir was a comedy of errors that became a tragic prelude to the World War I:

-The crisis seems comic--its obscure origin, the questions at stake, the conduct of the actors--had comic.
+The crisis seems comic—its obscure origin, the questions at stake, the conduct of the actors—all comic.
 The results were tragic.
 Tension between France and Germany and between Germany and England have been increased; the armaments race receive new impetus; the conviction that an early war was inevitable spread through the governing class of Europe.